softworkz/emby-wiki/Images.md

 * ParentArtImageTag - The cache tag of the ancestor art image
 * ParentBackdropItemId - The id of an ancestor item with backdrop images
 * ParentBackdropImageTags - The cache tags of the ancestor backdrop images
-* ParentThumbItemId - The id of an ancestor item with backdrop images
+* ParentThumbItemId - The id of an ancestor item with a thumb image
-* ParentThumbImageTags - The cache tags of the ancestor backdrop images
+* ParentThumbImageTag - The cache tags of the ancestor thumb image

 ## Image Format